straylight77/GoRogue/README.md

 # rogue-classic
-The original game Rogue as it was released circa 1980, with a few modern features, written in Go using Tcell.
+A recreation from scratch of the original game Rogue as it was released circa 1980, with a few modern features thrown in, written in Go using Tcell.
 The goal is to recreate the playing experience of the original game as much as possible.

 ![Rogue Screenshot](https://upload.wikimedia.org/wikipedia/commons/0/0c/Rogue_Screenshot.png)